senyakk/news_bias_classification/README.md

 - Baseline and Fine-Tuning of two LLMS: RoBERTa (encoder-only) and Gemma-2b (decoder-only).
 - Prompt Engineering to guide model outputs for bias detection.
-- LoRA (Low-Rank Adaptation) as a PEFT technique to improve model efficiency during fine-tuning.
+- LoRA (Low-Rank Adaptation) as a PEFT technique to improve model efficiency during fine-tuning (by almost 30%).

-The best accuracy results for the selected dataset were 63\%-64\% with similar performance for the models, especially in the LoRA condition.
+The best accuracy results for the selected dataset were 63%-64% with similar performance for the models, especially in the LoRA condition.
 Essentially, Gemma-2b can perform on par with RoBERTa for a given task, native for encoders.

 ---